jakejosephcs/full-stack-open-2020/part4/bloglist/README.md

 Change the delete blog operation so that a blog can be deleted only by the user who added the blog.
 Therefore, deleting a blog is possible only if the token sent with the request is the same as that of the blog's creator.

 If deleting a blog is attempted without a token or by a wrong user, the operation should return a suitable status code.

+## 4.22*: bloglist expansion, step10
+After adding token based authentication the tests for adding a new blog broke down.
+Fix now the tests.
+Write also a new test that ensures that adding a blog fails with proper status code 401 Unauthorized if token is not provided.